 If you do not agree with the various proposals presented and exchanged to resolve your matter, you may need to participate in a dispute resolution process.
-This can involve mediation, conciliation, arbitration, family dispute resolution, or negotiations.
+This can involve family mediation, conciliation, arbitration, family dispute resolution, or negotiations.

 If you are involved in family law proceedings, then you can always reach a resolution up until a decision is made by the Family Court officer presiding over your case.
 Your agreement can then be formalised through filing a Minute of Consent Orders or by entering into such other appropriate agreements.

 You should promptly seek independent legal advice about your rights, obligations, prospects of success, and representation at various stages in relation to your matter.

 There are restrictions on the publication of family law proceedings.
 It is unlawful (subject to exceptions) to publish any information that can identify any person who is involved a family law proceeding or is otherwise connected to the proceedings.

 If anyone does share information that includes confidential information, they could be committing a serious offence.

 You can ask the Family Court set aside a decision made by a judge or magistrate.
 However, you will need to identify valid grounds for your appeal.
 This means you will need to demonstrate that there has been a significant error of law or fact.
 This is not an opportunity to ask the relevant Court to rehear your case.